 What Is The Difference Between Fee-Only And Fee-Based?

 There are two common forms of financial advisor compensation: fee-only and fee-based.
 They sound very similar, but they have vastly different meanings.
-It is important to understand the difference.

 A fee-only advisor is compensated solely by the fees you pay directly to him.
 He receives no other compensation.